Science Fact: Barbecue doesn’t make an appearance in this great ‘60s song, but perhaps it ought to:

 – Try to avoid charring the food.

 Less Barbecue is More

-Yes, you want to cook your food for safety.
+Yes, to have healthy food you have to cook it adequately.
 The US Department of Health and Human Services recommends an internal temperature of 145 degrees Fahrenheit for solid beef, pork and fish; 160º for ground beef (because it “usually contains bacteria”); and 165º for poultry.

 What if you really love the flavor of that crusty grilled outside?
 Take a tip from the restaurateurs.
 The vice president of Ruth’s Chris Steak House gave some good advice that was published on a now defunct website.
-Since I can’t find the article currently online, I have attached it here as Indoor Grilling Tips from Ruth’s Chris Steak House.
-Here are its key points:
+Since I can’t currently find the article online, I have attached it here as Indoor Grilling Tips from Ruth’s Chris Steak House.

 – Choose a high quality center cut steak at least 1.5 inches thick.

 – Marinate it for 10 minutes at room temperature.

 – Use a very hot grill or fry pan to sear the outside, 1.5 minutes on each side.

 – Finish the cooking in an oven at 400 degrees Fahrenheit for about 12 minutes.